By Rafael Ballestas | March 22, 2018

 print(" Injectable variable {0}.
 Other occurrences:".format(injectable_variable))

-Remember we need to
+Remember we need to detect lines with SQL

-queries that
+queries that contain

-but also 'where' those variables
+dangerously concatenated variables, but also 'where' those variables are

-are taken from user input and
+taken from user input and whether they are protected.
+But since we

-we can create 'yet another' parser on-the-fly
+as a regular string, we can create 'yet another' parser on-the-fly

 to find the lines where that variable is mentioned.
+This one is simple:

 tpar = Literal(injectable_variable)